 - the decentralised structure means that the risk is spread over about 25 different systems.
 A failure in any one system could be material but would not threaten the entire group.
 The other side of the coin is that it introduces other risks, such as multiple places where threats could be introduced, but these risks can be, and are being, managed; - Hudaco's businesses generally do not require custom written software and use off-the-shelf packages, which means the risks involved in software development are not present.
-These risks include major cost overruns, software loss without adequate up-todate versions available for restoration and loss of key skills.
+These risks include major cost overruns, software loss without adequate up-to-date versions available for restoration and loss of key skills.
 To the extent that customisation is done for the group, it is data analysis and report writing; - Hudaco generally does not embark on very expensive IT projects, which contain the risk of fraud and/or mismanagement; and - overall IT spend is not very high considering the size of the group.

 The IT governance committee, chaired by the group financial director, currently comprises the chief executives of all Hudaco's businesses as well as IT professionals from the larger businesses within Hudaco.
 The committee's charter is fully aligned with King IV requirements.
-Following an independent review during 2022 of IT governance within the group, an IT forum has been established to provide guidance to the IT governance committee.
-The IT forum consists mainly of IT professionals within the group's businesses and has an independent expert as a member to bring an external perspective.
-It will commence formal activities in the first quarter of 2023.
+Following an independent review of IT governance within the group, an IT forum was established early in 2023 to provide guidance to the IT governance committee.
+The IT forum is chaired by the managing director of one of the businesses, consists mainly of IT professionals within the group's businesses and has an independent expert as a member to bring an external perspective.

-Focus areas for 2023 include the following:
+Focus areas for 2024 include the following:

-- continuing to align IT strategies with business strategies at individual businesses; - reducing the number of separate IT facilities in line with the combination of certain businesses into clusters for back-office purposes; - further developing group-wide IT policies and minimum requirements; - auditing business compliance with specified minimum IT standards, policies and controls; - enhancing IT risk identification and maintenance of IT risk registers at individual businesses; - standardising and improving IT governance reporting across the group; and - building collaboration between IT teams at businesses.
+- establishing a comprehensive understanding of the IT risk landscape of all significant business units within the group in accordance with King IV principals; - further developing group-wide IT policies and minimum requirements; - auditing business compliance with specified minimum IT standards, policies and controls; - enhancing IT risk identification and maintenance of IT risk registers at individual businesses; - standardising and improving IT governance reporting across the group; - aligning and documenting IT strategies with business strategic objectives to ensure seamless integration, optimize performance and enhance competitive advantage; and - Identifying strengths and weaknesses of IT resources within the businesses, to foster a culture of learning and collaboration of IT teams across the group.